beakbahama/log/README.md

 ## Stories
 - [**The Tale of the Greedy Sovereign and the Lonely Moon**](docs/the-greedy-sovereign.md): a short story about a dude that wanted it all

 ## Projects
 - [**WHOMANATEE**](https://whomanatee.org): A global institution  designed to bring world peace, prosperity, and joy to all by pooling our resources, working less, doing more, and living amazingly

 ## Existence
-- [**PPSD, PPHD, and PP4K**](docs/PP4K.md): Explore the deep connections between interpersonal stress, societal structures, and psychological well-being through a new, simple, unified mental health model.
-This model integrates personal experiences with broader societal implications and defines a clear path to healing.
+- [**PPSD, PPHD, and PP4K**](docs/PP4K.md): You may have heard about PTSD, but have you heard about PPSD, PPHD, and PP4K?
+Explore the deep connections between interpersonal stress, societal structures, and psychological well-being through a new, unified mental health model that integrates personal experiences with broader societal implications, defining a clear path to healing both individuals and humanity through a collective effort.

 ## About
 > Welcome.
 This is a place for me to publicly share my thoughts, 💩(ideas), and more.